Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Emergency Room doctor at the University of Chicago medicine.

-Platform: Medicare for all as well as codify Roe vs Wade.
-Support federal assault weapons ban.
-Support money for education and depending less on paying for education through property taxes.
+Platform: Supports Medicare for All as well as to codify Roe vs Wade.
+Supports federal assault weapons ban.
+Supports money for education and depending less on paying for education through property taxes.
 Transition to 100 percent renewable energy.
 For more information go to Fisher’s campaign page.

-Current position: IL House of Representatives for district eight since 2007.
+Current position: Illinois House of Representatives for district eight since 2007.

 Platform: He is focused on social justice, addressing disparities in employment, education and healthcare.
 Ford is also commited to helping ex-offenders return to society.
 Ford is endorsed by Danny Davis.
 For more information go to Ford’s campaign page.